 Gustavo Gutierrez and the preferential option for the poor

-An introduction to the work of Gustavo Gutiérrez by peace activist John Dear, SJ.
+An introduction to the work of Gustavo Gutiérrez by peace activist Father John Dear.

 Remembering the Poor: An interview with Gustavo Gutiérrez